 Elective: Open to all students currently enrolled or who have been enrolled in a career, technical, business, or agriculture education program.

-CREDIT: 1 Upon completion of 360 clock hours of approved on-the-job training.
-Students may receive ½ credit for 180 hours of OJT.
+1 credit: Upon completion of 360 clock hours of approved on the job training.
+Students may receive 1/2 credit for 180 of on the job training

-Cooperative Work Experience is designed to provide students with on-the-job training and practical experience in addition to a comprehensive high school education.
-Students work at jobs relating to their individual career interests and are supervised by their employer and coordinator/instructors that also complete evaluations on each student’s work performance.
+Cooperative Work Experience is designed to provide students with on the job training and practical experience in addition to comprehensive high school education.
+Students work jobs relating to their individual career interests and are supervised by their employer and coordinator/instructors that also complete evaluations on each student’s work performance.
 Students are paid so they can earn and learn at the same time.
 Students should average about 10 hours per week; 360 hours during the school year for one credit.

 - All students must be in attendance and registered on a full time basis.
 For seniors one registered period per day may be for a qualified cooperative work experience component.
 Release from school will be granted for one period per day as part of that experience.

 - For 9th, 10th, and 11th grade students, no release from school is permitted for cooperative work experience.
-Juniors may be released from school only by special exception.
-This exception must have approval from the home school principal, and CTE Director.
+Junior may be released from school only by special exception.
+This exception must have approval from the home school Principal, and CTE Director.